There are a couple of months a year where most ecommerce brands can expect a surge of orders and product demand — the holidays!

 Most carriers achieved their pre-COVID levels, even before vaccinations had become widely available.
 The charts show the peaks and valleys throughout the pandemic, and how they’ve managed to recover.
-What’s to come for the 2021 holiday season is yet to be seen.

 While it can be challenge to control what happens during the last-mile delivery process, understanding these carrier trends can help you prepare for the next peak shipping season.

 That’s why many brands partner with a third-party logistics (3PL) partner like ShipBob to support them as the logistics industry continues to deal with shipping delay.